 - i) The inputs used in calculating the fair value for stock-based compensation expense included in profit or loss and share-based share issuance costs included in shareholders' equity.
 The stock-based compensation expense is estimated using the Black-Scholes options-pricing model as measured on the grant date to estimate the fair value of stock options.
 This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate. - ii) The recognition of deferred tax assets.
 The Company considers whether the realization of deferred tax assets is probable in determining whether or not to recognize these deferred tax assets. - iii) The accrual of unresolved tax assessment.
-The Company has recorded an estimate of the amount payable as a result of a tax audit by the Government of Yemen.
-In the event that the circumstances surrounding this matter change, the effects will be recognized.
+The Company has recorded an estimate of the amounts payable as a result of tax audits by the Government of Yemen.
+In the event that the circumstances surrounding this matter change, the effects will be recognized. - iv) The inputs for future asset retirement obligations.
+The Company has capitalized an asset retirement cost and accrued a future asset retirement obligation.
+In the event that the assumptions used by management change, the effects will be recognized. - v) The valuation of right-of-use assets.
+The Company has capitalized drilling equipment leased to it from a related party based on the estimated interest rate that the Company would be able to obtain. - (p) Share capital and flow-through shares